-Offering daily sightseeing cruises; dinner, dance and holiday cruises; and private charters, the Grand Belle and Princess transport visitors around Grand Lake in climate-controlled comfort in any weather.
-These cruises are available from May 1 through October, and embark from the base of the Sailboat Bridge off Highway 59 N in Grove.
+Offering daily sightseeing cruises and special occasion private charters, the Grand Lake Queen transports visitors around Grand Lake in climate-controlled comfort.
+From May through October, board the Grand Lake Queen riverboat at the base of the Sailboat Bridge off Highway 59 N in Grove.

-Oklahoma River Cruises run a seven-mile stretch of the Oklahoma River (formerly the North Canadian River) between downtown Oklahoma City and the Meridian Avenue hotel corridor.
-The cruises are family-friendly, lasting approximately 1.5 hours and allowing passengers to enjoy beverages and snacks while viewing Oklahoma City.
+Oklahoma River Cruises transport travelers across a seven-mile stretch of the Oklahoma River (formerly the North Canadian River).
+While cruising between downtown Oklahoma City and the Meridian Avenue hotel corridor, this public ferry offers plenty of family-friendly fun.
+Book a spot on a 1.5 hour ride, and settle in to enjoy beverages and snacks while viewing Oklahoma City from river waters.

-Each water taxi features an “ambassador” who narrates points of interest along the Bricktown Canal.
 From April to October, water taxis depart every 10 – 15 minutes from the landing on the Bricktown Riverwalk.
 Off-season tours are weather dependent, so it’s best to check the water taxi’s website for scheduling.
-Tickets are available online, or at the ticket booth located across from the Chickasaw Bricktown Ballpark on Mickey Mantle Boulevard.
+Tickets are available online or at the ticket booth located across from the Chickasaw Bricktown Ballpark on Mickey Mantle Boulevard.

 Experience extreme summer vibes during an outing with Broken Bow Lake Tiki Boat Tours.
 Enjoy the cozy free shuttle ride over to the cocktail deck before your Broken Bow Lake tour begins.
 Settle into a soft lounge chair inside the Tiki Bus, and once you reach your final destination on land, unwind with drinks, snacks and yard games.
 After boarding your Tiki Boat, get ready to bust a move while taking in scenic Broken Bow views on a fun cruise through southwest Oklahoma waters.